gchure/phd/src/chapter_01/section_03_evolutionary_adaptation.md

 significantly change the character of the system by either increasing or decreasing the fold-change in gene expression, respectively.
-If we assume that these mutations do not change the underlying physics of the system, we are permitted to use the theoretical framework outlined in Chapter 2 and in
-@Fig:induction_intro to characterize each mutation and determine what biophysical parameters have been changed.
-This permits us to calculate the new free energy of the system ($F_\text{mutation 1}$) as well as the shift in free energy from the wild-type value,
+If we assume that these mutations do not change the underlying physics of the system, we are permitted to use the theoretical framework outlined in @Fig:induction_intro and elaborated on in Chapter 2 to characterize each mutation and determine what biophysical parameters have been changed.
+This framework allows us to calculate the new free energy of the system ($F_\text{mutation 1}$) as well as the shift in free energy from the wild-type value,
 $$